ServiceNow

 Integration setup

-To set up this integration, an Account Owner must go to Settings > Integrations.
-In the Notifications and collaboration section, click Create and select ServiceNow.
+To set up this integration, an Account Owner must go to Settings > Integrations and click the Add button.
+In the Collaboration tab, select ServiceNow.
 You can authenticate using OAuth client credentials or with a username and password.
 You will need:

 You can integrate multiple ServiceNow environments if desired.